Skip to main content

 “This… This is what love feels like.”
 He said with a lingering smile.

 “I guess so.”
-She kissed his nose making him smile.
+She kissed his nose, making him smile.

 Something in her eyes was so captivating that his wandering heart had found a home.
-He knew he should stop, or perhaps move away but he didn’t.
+He knew he should stop, or perhaps move away, but he didn’t.
 Neither did she.
 His hands travelled over her back to the chain of the long kurta.
 He stopped at it.
 Her kiss sealed the approval he needed.
-He had for the first time, carried someone to bed.
+He had, for the first time, carried someone to bed.
 Let her rule over him, surrender to her desires before his.
-He had for the first time felt content every time her body responded to his.
+He had, for the first time, felt content every time her body responded to his.

-Ajabdeh didn’t know that she could actually feel shy, or unsure.
+Ajabdeh didn’t know that she could actually feel shy or unsure.
 Neither did she ever imagine she would cry at the moment she felt his love.
 Pratap was scared by her tears.
 Had he hurt her or crossed his limits?
 He had stopped with worry swept across his face.
 Ajabdeh’s hug had proved him otherwise.

 “I love you.”
 They had smiled in unison and union.

 He felt at peace as he watched her sleep.
 Her long hair falling over her bare back and her content face made him feel that Home was… where Ajabdeh was.
 He suddenly grew worried.
-He had a family to convince to their decision.
+He had a family to convince of their decision.

 The first lights of dawn had fallen on Heer’s face through the half-covered curtains.
 She frowned at the bed beside hers.
 By the looks of it, Ajabdeh hadn’t come there all night.
 She frowned.
 A knock made her stare at the clock.
 It was half past six.